About Your Walnut Grove Orthodontist

 - Member of the editoral review board for the American Journal of Orthodontics and Dentofacial Orthopedics

 - Has reviewed for the journals Clinical Anatomy , Head and Face Medicine , the International Journal of Stomatology and Occlusion Medicine , and Journal of Orthodontic Science .

-Dr. Standerwick enjoys hockey, soccer, fishing, woodworking and his family.
+In his free time, Dr. Standerwick enjoys hockey, soccer, fishing, woodworking and his family.